zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_user.rst

 expand
+  Deprecated: The ``expand`` parameter is deprecated because the returned password rule, user role, user pattern and LDAP server definition objects have an independent lifecycle, so the same objects are returned when invoking this module in a loop through all users.
+Use the respective other modules of this collection to get the properties of these objects.

   Boolean that controls whether the returned user contains additional artificial properties that expand certain URI or name properties to the full set of resource properties (see description of return values of this module).

   | **required**: False